 In the wake of prohibition and the success of liquor-laced stories like the Thin Man, author Georgiana Ann Craig (aka Craig Rice) created John J Malone, a Chicago Attorney who was at his best when he was drunk and for that reason, he was usually at his best.

-All in all, Mr. Malone over the radio remains an enjoyable shows that people can enjoy whether they’re fans of the book or not and its a shame that more of the more of the more than 200 Malone radio episodes aren’t available.
+All in all, Mr. Malone over the radio appeared in solid shows that people can enjoy whether they’re fans of the book or not and it’s a shame that there are so few episodes of the the more than 200 Malone radio episodes.

 Radio episode log: